 While most of these moles are harmless, they could also indicate the possibility of something serious if they change their colour or shape, or if they begin to irritate your skin.
 If this happens, then get you must get in touch with a mole removal clinic and have it checked by a doctor immediately.
 Moles, also known as nevi, should not be taken lightly.
 They should be diagnosed and thoroughly analysed by qualified medical professionals, prior to any cosmetic mole removal.

 Why do we get moles?

 Sometimes, we are born with moles and as we age, the sun can impact the way they appear.

 We can prevent the occurrence of moles in some cases, by using the right type of sunscreen and safeguarding our skin from UV damage.

 It’s also important to keep a tab on how our moles look over time, as this can be helpful to spot the early signs of skin cancer.
-You should immediately consult your doctor and seek an appointment with a specialist at a reliable mole removal clinic, if you observe the following changes in a mole, birthmark, beauty mark or any other brown spot on the skin:
+You should immediately consult your doctor and seek an appointment with a medical professional at a reliable mole removal clinic, if you observe the following changes in a mole, birthmark, beauty mark or any other brown spot on the skin:

 - Change of colour

 - A size bigger than 6mm or ¼”, almost the size of a pencil eraser